-Radiation Sciences
+- Radiation Sciences

 Students who wish to add a secondary education teaching license to their CLAS degree must be admitted the College of Education to complete the appropriate secondary education BA and Teacher Education Program (TEP).
-However, the Science Studies (formerly Science Education) major itself may be declared by any CLAS student.
+However, the Science Studies major itself may be declared by any CLAS student.
 Interested students should visit with an advisor in the appropriate college or with an advisor at the Academic Advising Center.

 You may earn a single bachelor's degree with two or more majors as long as you meet the requirements for each major.
 For example, you may earn a BA with a double major in history and English.
 Similarly, you could earn a BS with a double major in psychology and sociology.
 (Students wishing to earn two different degrees such as a BS and a BA should read Earning multiple undergraduate degrees.)